IMPORTANT SAFETY INFORMATION

-The most common adverse reactions (ARs) (incidence ≥20%) were thrombocytopenia, fatigue, nausea, anemia, decreased appetite, decreased weight, diarrhea, vomiting, hyponatremia, neutropenia, leukopenia, constipation, dyspnea, and upper respiratory tract infection.
+The most common adverse reactions (ARs) in ≥20% of patients with MM are thrombocytopenia, fatigue, nausea, anemia, decreased appetite, decreased weight, diarrhea, vomiting, hyponatremia, neutropenia, leukopenia, constipation, dyspnea, and upper respiratory tract infection.

-The treatment discontinuation rate due to ARs was 27%.
-Reduction or interruption of XPOVIO dose occurred in 53% and 65.3% of patients, respectively.
+In patients with MM, fatal ARs occurred in 9% of patients.
+Serious ARs occurred in 58% of patients.
+Treatment discontinuation rate due to ARs was 27%.
 The most frequent ARs requiring permanent discontinuation in ≥4% of patients included fatigue, nausea, and thrombocytopenia.
-The rate of fatal ARs was 8.9%.

 USE IN SPECIFIC POPULATIONS

-Of the 202 patients with RRMM who received XPOVIO, 49% were ≥65 years old, while 11% were ≥75 years old.
-No overall difference in effectiveness of XPOVIO was observed in the two age groups.
-Patients ≥75 years old had a higher incidence of discontinuation due to an AR than younger patients (44% vs 27%), higher incidence of serious ARs (70% vs 58%), and higher incidence of fatal ARs (17% vs 9%).
+In MM, no overall difference in effectiveness of XPOVIO was observed in patients >65 years old when compared with younger patients.
+Patients ≥75 years old had a higher incidence of discontinuation due to an AR than younger patients, a higher incidence of serious ARs, and a higher incidence of fatal ARs.

-The effect of end-stage renal impairment (CLCR <15 mL/min) or hemodialysis on XPOVIO pharmacokinetics is unknown.
-The effect of moderate and severe hepatic impairment on XPOVIO pharmacokinetics is unknown.
+The effect of end-stage renal disease (CLCR <15 mL/min) or hemodialysis on XPOVIO pharmacokinetics is unknown.

 Please see full Prescribing Information.